 Where To Buy Ling Cod

-I received this Pacific Lingcod as part of my latest shipment from Sitka Salmon Shares.
-A seafood program where Alaskan fish is delivered right to your door step. blast-frozen at the peak of freshness, it’s a luxury for this this land-locked cook.
+I received this Pacific Lingcod as part of my latest shipment from Sitka Salmon Market.
+A seafood program where Alaskan fish is delivered right to your door step.
+Blast-frozen at the peak of freshness, it’s a luxury for this this land-locked cook.

 Not to mention the unique variety of seafood we receive.
 Like this lingcod and one of my favorite, Sablefish (Black Cod) and of course plenty of fresh Alaskan Salmon.